Industry 4.0 is a Lot Easier Than You Think: Dispelling 3 Digital Transformation Myths

 It’s no wonder when people think about digital transformation, they think it will take a long time.

-Enter the Connected Worker platform.
+Enter the Connected Worker by Parsable.
 What is just now emerging is a new class of highly useable industry software based on the paradigms that have been so successful in consumer and front-office scenarios.

 In these solutions, information flows easily from worker to worker, worker to manager, and manager to company, and tedious manual data collection – including all of the associated time loss and data loss – is eliminated.